Power plant greenhouse gas standards

 When does the standard apply?

-- A new power plant starts operation.
+- A new power plant starts operating.

-- An investor owned or consumer owned utility signs a long-term contract (5 or more years) with a baseload generating or cogenerating plant.
+- An investor-owned or consumer-owned utility signs a long-term contract (5 or more years) with a baseload generating or cogenerating plant.

-- Geologic sequestration requirements according to Washington law.
+- Geologic sequestration requirements.

-Permanently sequestered greenhouse gas emissions do not count toward compliance.
+Permanently-sequestered greenhouse gas emissions do not count toward compliance.